lm3nitro/Projects/IDS and IPS/Suricata/Suricata Install and Configuration.md

 ## Installing Splunk Fowarder:

 After deploying Suricata, I wanted to integrate its logs to my Splunk Instance.
-In order to do this, I needed to install the Splunk Fowarder in my server where Suricata was instralled.
-By default the listening port for the Splunk Fowarder is port 9997.
+To do this, I needed to install the Splunk Forwarder in my server where Suricata was installed.
+By default, the listening port for the Splunk Forwarder is port 9997.
 I decided to use this port on my Splunk instance to listen for incoming communications from the forwarder.

 I used the Splunk Web GUI to configure a receiver: